 But be forewarned that closing unused credit lines can actually damage your credit.
 According to FICO, the length of your credit history accounts for 15 percent of your credit score, meaning that closing out an old card can hurt your credit.

 "Closing out [an unused account] also reduces your credit utilization," adds Riley.

 Another 30 percent of your score is determined by credit utilization--how much you owe in relation to the amount of credit you have available.
-Riley says that consumers should ideally keep their debt between 15 and 30 percent of their credit limit.
 Cancel a high-limit card and your utilization could skyrocket.

 A quick way to improve your credit utilization is to ask for a credit limit increase.

 "If you're maxed out across the board, there's a good chance that you won't get your [limit] increased," she says.
-Keeping your utilization below 30 percent will give you a better shot.
+Keeping your utilization between 1 and 10 percent will give you a better shot.